igor11191708/d3-stories-instagram/README.md

 - [x] Customize time longevity for every story
 - [x] iOS and macOS support
 - [x] Customizable **dark** and **light** scheme support for every story
-- [x] Control stories running process by external controls that are not inside StoriesWidget
+- [x] Control stories run as by external controls that are not inside StoriesWidget so via Gesture

 ## 1. Stories
 Define enum with your stories conforming to **IStory**